trendct-data/occupation-wages-states/stories/story_DE.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Delaware was among <span class='occ_title_em'>Extruding and forming machine setters, operators, and tenders, synthetic and glass fibers</span>.
+The biggest decline for any job category in Delaware was among <span class='occ_title_em'>extruding and forming machine setters, operators, and tenders, synthetic and glass fibers</span>.
 In 2000, there were 1,190 employees.
 But by 2015, that figure declined 96.64 percent to 40.

 The jobs that had gained the most employees was personal and home care aides.
 There were 1,658 percent more workers in 2015 as compared to 1999.
 Overall, the total number of workers grew from 190 to 3,340 in Delaware.